Skip to content

 Five fixes solve almost every InCallUI problem.
 Run them in this order, because the cheap ones at the top resolve the most cases.

 Fix 1: Clear the app cache.
 Open Settings > Apps, enable Show system apps from the filter icon, find the InCallUI entry, and tap Storage > Clear cache.
-This resolved frozen call screens in roughly 7 of 10 of our reproducible test cases on the S24 and A54.
+This resolves the majority of frozen call screens.
 Total time: under 30 seconds.

 Fix 2: Force stop the app.
 Tap Force stop on the App info page, then place any quick test call to relaunch InCallUI.

 Fix 3: Restart the phone.
 Hold the side button and Volume Down together, then choose Restart.
-We fixed an A54 stuck on a black call screen this way after Fix 1 didn’t help.
-Total time, including the boot animation, was about 90 seconds.
+A reboot often clears a black call screen when Fix 1 doesn’t help.
+Total time, including the boot animation, is about 90 seconds.

 Fix 4: Install pending One UI updates.
 Open Settings > Software update > Download and install.
 Samsung’s security updates documentation confirms that the company ships 12 monthly Galaxy maintenance releases each year, and call-screen and dialer fixes are common entries in those release notes.
 If a One UI update is waiting, install it before going further.